scale-lab/coupled-biofilm-modeling/README.md

 This repository contains python code to perform mathematical modelling on coupled biofilms.
 We start with a baseline two biofilm coupled model that is a direct copy of the proposed in the supplemental papers for the [*Coupling between distant biofilms and emergence of nutrient time-sharing* paper](https://science.sciencemag.org/content/356/6338/638).
 While we start from this baseline, this repository tries to build on this two biofilm model and model 'N' number of biofilms and how they may be coupled.
 These models will ultimately help us build experiments for creating logic gates and other forms of computation using the coupled nature of biofilms and their oscillating behavior.

 At the moment, the repository contains a two-biofilm model that is a recreation of the *Coupled Biofilm Paper* and a slightly extrapolated model that uses three biofilms instead of two biofilms in a linear orientation.
-In the future, we plan on extrapolating this model out even more with greater dimensionality as well as a greater amount of parameters that one can change.
+We can also accomodate weighted adjacency matrices, in which it is possible to construct a differential equation model around them given the matrix and hyperparameters to describe the state of the physical system.

 ### Dependencies